seebye/ueberzug/README.md

 ## Installation

 ```
-$ # uninstall pillow if installed,
+$ # make sure to use pillow-simd instead of pillow
-$ # pillow-simd is a lot faster
+$ # as it's a lot faster
-$ # unfortunately they use the same module name
 $ sudo pip3 install ueberzug
 ```